nodefony/nodefony-starter/README.md

 - ~~WINDOWS ( Unchecked )~~

 - EMBEDDED SYSTEM ( Very difficult : large memory footprint )
-  If someone is interested in this project !

 ## <a name="install"></a>Install Framework